Normalized solutions to at least mass critical problems: singular polyharmonic equations and related curl-curl problems: Introduction

 solves \eqref{e-normcurl}.
 In particular, if $N=3$, we find indeed the {\em exact propagation} of time harmonic electromagentic waves, where the electric field is given by $E(x,t)=\UU(x)\cos(\omega t)$ and Maxwell's equations together with the material constitutive laws are satisfied \cite{Agrawal,BartschMederski1,Stuart:1993,McLeod}.
 The model nonlinearity is $f(\UU)=|\UU|^2\UU$, hence $g(u)=|u|^2u$, which represents the {\em Kerr effect} in a nonlinear medium.
 In general, we focus on mass-critical and mass-supercritical problems with

 as a model in mind, where $2_{*} := 2+\frac{4m}{N}<p<2^*$, $2^*=\frac{2N}{N-2m}$ for $N>2m$, and $2^*=\infty$ for $N=2m$.

 Recall that normalized Schr\"odinger equations (i.e., $m=1$) in the mass critical or mass super critical cases have been studied, for instance, in \cite{JeanjeanLuNorm, BartschMolle, BartschSoaveJFA, BartschSoaveJFACorr, BartschJS2016, Soave, Jeanjean, JeanjeanLe, Schino, CSz}, while the curl-curl problem \eqref{e-normcurl} has not been investigated yet.
 The polyharmonic case, on the other hand, seems to have been studied only in \cite{Ma_Chang,Phan} and uniquely for $m=2$, in contexts that do not overlap with those debated here.
 Often in these works, the radial symmetry plays an important role or some particular assumptions must be imposed on the potentials $V$.
-In the latter case there are only few works, for instance, Noris, Tavares and Verzini consider a class of trapping potentials, i.e., $\lim_{|x|\to\infty}V(x)=+\infty$ in \cite{Noris}, and Bartsch et. al. assume that the $L^{\infty}$- or $L^{N/2}$-norm of $V$ is sufficiently small in \cite{BartschMolle}, see also \cite{Ding,Molle}.
+In the latter case there are only few works; for instance, Noris, Tavares, and Verzini consider a class of trapping potentials, i.e., $\lim_{|x|\to\infty}V(x)=+\infty$, in \cite{Noris}, and Bartsch et. al. assume that the $L^{\infty}$- or $L^{N/2}$-norm of $V$ is sufficiently small in \cite{BartschMolle}, see also \cite{Ding,Molle}.
 Clearly, the singular potential $V(x)=\frac{\mu}{|y|^{2}}$ does not lie in these classes and, in addition, our approach is quite different.
 Moreover, we do not assume any smallness property on $V$, at least when $\mu>0$.
-Let us mention also that the unconstrained problems, i.e., \eqref{eq} and \eqref{e-normcurl} without $L^2$-constraints, have been intensively studied, see for instance \cite{BadBenRol,GMS,MederskiSchinoSurvey} and the references therein.
+The only piece of work about normalized solutions in the presence of a singular potential, to the best of our knowledge, is \cite{Li_Zou}, which, however, not only studies a different regime for the nonlinear term, but -- additionally -- only consider the spherical case (i.e., $N=K$) for the Schr\"odinger equation (i.e., $m=1$) in dimension $N > 2m = 2$.
+Let us mention also that the unconstrained problems, i.e., \eqref{eq} and \eqref{e-normcurl} without $L^2$-constraints, have been intensively studied, see for instance \cite{BadBenRol,GMS,LLT,MederskiSchinoSurvey} and the references therein.

-Our strategy is to refine and extend a recent minimization technique, which has been introduced in \cite{BM} for the problem \eqref{eq} with $m=1$, $\mu = 0$, and $N \ge 3$, extended in \cite{MS} for systems of equations, and adapted in \cite{Schino} to the mass subcritical case.
+Our strategy is to refine and extend a recent minimization technique, which has been introduced in \cite{BM} for the problem \eqref{eq} with $m=1$, $\mu = 0$, and $N \ge 3$, extended in \cite{MS} for systems of equations with Sobolev-critical nonlinearities and in \cite{CLY} for exponential critical ones, and adapted in \cite{Schino} to the mass subcritical case.
 As we will see in Theorem \ref{th:generalization} below, if $\mu = 0$ and $N > 2m$, then there is a {\em normalized ground state solution} $u$ to \eqref{eq}, which is radial and positive if $m=1$, i.e., $u$ solves \eqref{eq} and $J_0(u)=\inf_{\cM_0\cap\cS} J_0$, where